Eddayy/Eddayy.github.io/src/markdown/Resume.md

 ---
 path: "/about"
+title: 'Edmund Tay Wei En'
 ---

-# Edmund Tay Wei En

 *Full Stack web and mobile developer, amateur ML data scientist, generalist programmer*\
 *Current interest: Serverless and cloud container technology with ML(image recognition and scaling for web) as a hobby*